tisaconundrum2/FutureProjectIdeas/README.md

 - [ ] Unity, `Be Square` slide to move block game
 - [ ] Make and design your own assistant.
 R-Pi Python, voice control, Use Replika?
 - [ ] `CallAChef`, App designed to have someone come over and cook for you
+- [ ] Implement a simulator of a common economy